WebexCC-SA/LAB-2857/docs/075-fullfillment-flows.md

   "totalSlots": 15
 }
 ```
-As you saw in the previous **Building your WEbex AI Agent** section, AI Agent is able to offer only the first 3 available slots using a simple instruction.
+As you saw in the previous **Building your Webex AI Agent** section, AI Agent is able to offer only the first 3 available slots using a simple instruction.

 The result of a fulfillment Flow is defined in **Flow Settings** ⚙️ , **Flow Outcomes**, **OUTCOME**, **Last Execution Status** :